kipolaris/mealplanner/README.md

       - You can delete food items by clicking the trash can icon next to the food's name in the existing food dropdown.
   - You can open the meal time page or the day page by clicking on their name.
   - You can reset the meal plan with the reset button in the first cell of the table.
-  - There's a menu page which contains the following:
-    - Meal Plan page
-    - Meal times page
-    - Foods page
-    - Ingredients page
-    - Ingredients at home page
-    - Shopping list page
 - Meal time page: A page where you can view the selected meal time's foods for each day.
 - Day page: A page where you can view the selected day's foods for each meal time.
+- Meal times page: A page where you can view, edit, delete and reorder all the meal times, as well as add new ones.
+- Foods page: A list of the existing food items where you can edit their names, delete them, or open their respective pages by clicking on their names.
+- Food page: A page for a specific food, where you can do the following:
+  - Add a description/recipe
+  - Add ingredients with quantities to the food
+    - If you click on the shopping cart icon next to the ingredient's name it adds it to the shopping list.
+- Ingredients page: A list of all the existing ingredients.
+You can add, edit and delete ingredients here.
+- Ingredients at home page: A list of all the ingredients you have at home.
-- Shopping list page: A page where you can view the shopping list and it's contents.
+- Shopping list page: A page where you can view the shopping list and edit/delete its content.
 You can add ingredients here with quantities and prices.
-- Foods page: A list of the existing food items where you can edit their names, add a description, delete them, and assign ingredients to them with quantities.
-- Ingredients page: A list of the ingredients you have at home where you can edit their names and quantities, as well as delete them.
+  - If you click on the checkbox next to the shopping item's name it gets added to the home ingredients, and deleted from the shopping list.

 ## Technology